 The book gives examples of all the different types of questions on the JLPT, along with answers and simple explanations.

-The Quiz Taker: If you’re a learner who likes to constantly test yourself to see what you need to work on, this is a great book for you.
-If tests get you excited, if counting up your score makes you motivated and if you like to quantify your progress with exact numbers, you’ll really enjoy the “Pattern-Bestu Tettei Drill” series.
+If you’re a learner who likes to constantly test yourself to see what you need to work on, this is a great book for you.
+If tests get you excited, if counting up your score makes you motivated and if you like to quantify your progress with exact numbers, you’ll enjoy the “Pattern-Bestu Tettei Drill” series.

-For more information about the Japanese Language Proficiency Test, please visit the official webpage here.
+For more on the Japanese Language Proficiency Test, don’t forget to visit the official webpage here.

 And One More Thing...